BhoomikaGupta13/Movie-recommender-system/README.md

-# Movie-recommender-system
 # Movie Recommender System

 ## Overview

 This project delivers a comprehensive, full-stack movie recommendation system designed to provide personalized movie suggestions.
 Leveraging data scraped from IMDb, the system utilizes a PostgreSQL database for robust storage and a FastAPI backend for efficient API communication.
 Frontend interactions are handled by a dynamic HTML, CSS (Tailwind CSS), and JavaScript interface, allowing users to browse movies, search, get recommendations based on movie titles or genres, and even rate movies.
 The current recommendation engine is built upon TF-IDF vectorization and Cosine Similarity to find highly relevant content based on movie attributes.
-User ratings are collected and stored but do not yet directly influence the recommendations.[1]
+User ratings are collected and stored but do not yet directly influence the recommendations.

 ## Demo

-A video demonstration of the project in action will be uploaded soon, showcasing its features and responsiveness.[1]
+A video demonstration of the project is uploaded, showcasing its features and responsiveness.

 ## Features